NPAF Haleakalā National Park

 Terms and Conditions

 NOTICE TO INTERNATIONAL ARTISTS: We have hosted a number of international artists successfully in the past.
 We encourage you to apply.
 However, depending on the visa that is required of you for your stay by the relevant federal agency, NPAF may not be allowed, by law, to admit entry to the U.S. or to convey donated, travel, or other funds to you for the residency.
 We may be able to reimburse you up to the total amount (if any) stated in the park application.
-All stipends and/or reimbursements are governed by US and your country of origin, NPAF and NPS abide by these laws.
+All stipends and/or reimbursements are governed by US and your country of origin, the NPAF abides by these laws.
 So if this is crucial, please check with the U.S. embassy/consulate in your country.

 Residency Commitments and Cancellation Policy:

-NPAF cannot guarantee or be held responsible for Artist in Residence program changes, interruptions, cancellations, for any reason including: government decisions, NPS or government cancellations, changes, denial of permitting, program proposal, or natural causes.
+NPAF cannot guarantee or be held responsible for Artist in Residence program changes, interruptions, cancellations, for any reason including: government decisions, NPS or government closures, cancellations, changes, denial of permitting, program proposal, or natural causes.
 No funds, grants or stipends will be issued if the program is canceled or interrupted for any reason.
 If the chosen artist cancels, delays or in any way impedes the program after committing to the program, they will be held responsible for all funding and expenses devoted to any part of the program.

 The artist in residence program may be canceled or interrupted due to a government shutdown, for unforeseen circumstances or during any hazardous weather conditions including, but not limited to, volcanic eruptions, hurricanes, and other freak weather events.
 If the AIR program is terminated or interrupted, the remainder of the residency term may be negotiated to be made up at a later date.

-Any terms herein may change without notice and are subject to the approval of the NPS and/or NPAF, or any governing entity.
-All AiR participants may be required to accept further conditions and contracts including but not limited to; Background checks, codes of conduct, Gift and/or donation agreements, images releases for their person and/or artwork, codes of conduct, special use permits, rules and regulations, housing agreements, volunteer in the parks contracts, J-1 visa application or other Visa application and acceptance (for international artists) and any other apparent and unforeseen agreements required of any governing entity, namely the NPS, NPAF and/or NPS concessionaires, and all pertaining laws.
+Any terms herein may change without notice and are subject to the approval of the NPAF, or any governing entity.
+All AiR participants may be required to accept further conditions and contracts including but not limited to; Background checks, codes of conduct, Gift and/or donation agreements, images releases for their person and/or artwork, codes of conduct, special use permits, rules and regulations, housing agreements, volunteer in the parks contracts, J-1 visa application or other Visa application and acceptance (for international artists) and any other apparent and unforeseen agreements required of any governing entity, namely the NPAF and all pertaining laws.
 All funding and acceptance to programs are subject to U.S and international laws.
-Any terms herein may change without notice and are subject to the approval of the NPS and/or NPAF or any lawful governing entity.
+Any terms herein may change without notice and are subject to the approval of the NPAF or any lawful governing entity.